 There’s no doubt about it—Valentine’s Day is one of the sweetest holidays around.
-But from cookies and sweet treats to all that candy, the traditional celebration is laden with sugar and artificial dyes.
+But from cookies and sweet treats to all that candy, the traditional celebration is often laden with added sugar, sugar substitutes and artificial dyes.

 Red Fruit Salad

 Toss together some nutrient-filled red and pink fruits: Pomegranate seeds are brimming with antioxidants, strawberries and cherries are vitamin C powerhouses and red apples are a good source of fiber.
-Perfect for breakfast or a snack, this antioxidant-rich fruit salad is as pretty as it is nutrient-rich.
+Perfect for breakfast or a snack, an antioxidant-rich red fruit salad is as pretty as it is nutrient-rich.

 Greek Yogurt Parfait

 Layer protein-rich Greek yogurt with strawberries, top with some granola and voilá—a Valentine’s Day breakfast or snack that keeps with the color scheme.

 Grab a couple cookie cutters shaped like Xs and Os, then cut out a series from cheddar, Monterey jack or any other sliced cheese.
 Pair with whole grain crackers for an afternoon kid-friendly snack full of love.

 Veggies with a Message